Who you love

 This work is for you if: you want connection but something keeps pulling you back from full vulnerability with partners.
 You may find yourself performing, self-monitoring, holding the best parts of yourself in reserve — because the deepest message you absorbed was that being fully known is dangerous.

-This work addresses the roots of that guardedness and builds the conditions for real vulnerability: not as exposure or risk, but as the natural consequence of knowing, at a cellular level, that you are acceptable as you actually are.
+This work addresses the roots of that guardedness and builds the conditions for real vulnerability — not as exposure or risk, but as the natural consequence of knowing, at a foundational level, that you are acceptable as you actually are.
+That kind of knowing doesn't come from intellectual reassurance.
+It comes from slow, careful, relational experience in a space that is genuinely safe.
 I have done this work myself.
 I know what it takes, and I know what it makes possible.

 Ready to free yourself from religious shame?